BCarnaval/dvmc-impurity-solver/README.md

 By running this command, your shell will be able to access the scripts in `$HOME/.local/bin` until the current session is ended.
 To add it every time a shell session is openned, you must add the previous line to the `$HOME/.bashrc` file.

+## Samples

+Detailed usage is not covered here.
+Instead many examples can be found in the `./samples/` subdirectory.
+The easiest way to understand how to use it is to run these examples.
+Go there to read the `README.md` and run the few examples.

 # Authors